Ruth Nalmakarra: Style, works, and impact

-Nalamkara’s style was passed down down from her brother, Mickey Durrng, he used a lot of body art painting in his work.
+Nalamkara’s style was passed down from her brother, Mickey Durrng, he used a lot of body art painting in his work.
 Ruth took the style and flourished.
 Ruth Nalamkarra’s work was all about connecting the past and the present through art and it is seen in her artwork and her actions to further the communities around her.
 Ruth’s rotatable style of weaving which she picked up as a young girl and through the family traditions also learned to paint as well.
 Nalmakara would learn to paint from the scared Ŋarra ceremony where the clan did body clan designs.
 Ruth tends to use a weaving style with different geometric patterns and shapes influenced by the beautiful clan designs.
 Nalmakarra's weaving incorporates different geometric patterns and shapes influenced by clan designs used in the sacred Ŋarra ceremony.

 Nalmakarra puts effort into acknowledging her elders and showing respect for their stories and teachings that come from the deep meaning behind them.
 She recognizes the responsibility elders have in passing on knowledge to chosen individuals to keep the stories strong.

 Her ability to hold the sacred stories of the past into her art, Ruth is quoted saying: Elders have a responsibility to choose who should take over the leadership to carry on the stories.
 It happens this way because people are passing every day, every month, every year.
 In that case, before they pass, they have to call on those people that they can choose to keep the stories strong.
 They look to people with strong feelings and a strong voice.
 They appoint them to know and to carry on the story.
 Nalmakara puts in the effort to acknowledge her elders and show why she respects their stories and why others should respect and learn about the many teachings that come from the deep meaning behind the stories.

-Ruth is also involved in many modern projects like the MEG’s (Musée d'ethnographie de Genève) Plan to “reconnect collections and source communities.”
+Ruth is also involved in modern projects like the MEG’s (Musée d'ethnographie de Genève) Plan to “reconnect collections and source communities.”
 Their mission is to show through the educational lens, they teach the community through hands-on workshops and exhibits.
 She participates in teaching the community about traditional weaving techniques through hands-on workshops and exhibits to pass knowledge on to younger generations.
-Ruth's will to have the youth learn about these techniques is strong and she is forever teaching future generations through her efforts.

 Nalmakarra has worked with researchers to help link objects and photographs from the 1948 American-Australian Scientific Expedition to Arnhem Land with the people and stories behind them.
 In 2008, she identified baskets collected on the Expedition according to their moiety divisions of Dhuwa and Yirritja based on the designs.
 Nalmakarra and other elders from Milingimbi, including the late Joe Mawunydjil and Joe Neparrnga Gumbula, have been able to identify individuals in photographs from the Expedition.
 This assists in determining the makers of specific objects collected in 1948.